FabianMaeurer/TensorCategories.jl/docs/src/Interface/SplittingFields.md

 field** for $\mathcal C$ if $\mathcal C_L$ is split; compare [EGNO; §4.16](@cite).

-If $\mathcal C$ is split semisimple, then its Hom-space extension is already idempotent complete, so the Karoubi envelope introduces no new objects.
+If $\mathcal C$ is finite split semisimple, then its Hom-space extension is already idempotent complete, so the Karoubi envelope introduces no new objects.
 When scalar extension remains semisimple, extending a simple object $S$ amounts to finding primitive idempotents in $D_S\otimes_kL$ and taking their images.
 Every simple object of $\mathcal C_L$ arises in this way from a simple object of $\mathcal C$.

 ## The interface